Jamie MacDonald (album)

-Jamie MacDonald is the upcoming self-titled debut studio album by Jamie MacDonald.
-The album is scheduled for release on January 23, 2026, via Capitol Christian Music Group, to CD, LP, digital download, and streaming formats.
-The production of the album was handled by Austin Davis, Jordan Sapp, Aaron Robertson, and Derek Winkley.
-It features writing credits from MacDonald, Davis, Jessie Early, Andrew Holt, Sapp, Jonathan Gamble, Colby Wedgeworth, Winkley, and Ran Jackson.
-The album features one guest appearance from Lauren Daigle.
+Jamie MacDonald is the self-titled debut studio album by Jamie MacDonald.
+The album was released on January 23, 2026, via Capitol Christian Music Group, to CD, LP, digital download, and streaming formats.
+The production of the album was handled by Justin Amundrud, Andrew Bergthold, Austin Davis, Petey Martin, Aaron Robertson, Jordan Sapp, Josh Silverberg, Colby Wedgeworth, and Derek Winkley.
+The album features a guest appearance from Lauren Daigle.

-The album was supported by the release of two singles, "Desperate" and "Left It in the River".
-The two songs entered the Billboard Hot Christian Songs chart, peaking at Nos.
-10 and 8, respectively.
+The album was supported by the release of three singles, "Desperate", "Left It in the River", and "Ain't No Way".
+The three songs entered the Billboard Hot Christian Songs chart, peaking at Nos.
+10, 5, and 29, respectively.
 "A Million Chances", "Who He Is", "You Can't Take My Song", and "My Family" were released as a promotional singles.
+Although not released as a single, the song "Won't Let Go" peaked at No. 26 on the Hot Christian Songs chart.

 Background

 In November 2024, Capitol Christian Music Group announced that they had signed MacDonald to their roster, following her work with other various musicians, such as Anne Wilson, Danny Gokey, and Zach Williams, as a background vocalist.
 With the announcement, it was also announced that MacDonald's major label debut, "A Million Chances", would be released as a promotional single on November 15, 2024.
 On October 17, 2025, MacDonald's album was announced for release, and with the release of "You Can't Take My Song" on October 24, 2025, it was made available for preorder.